 "It’s a conversation that’s going on among South Africans," Kganyago said in an interview with Business Day on Friday.

 "We haven’t engaged with that conversation.
 It will be interesting if you expropriate property that’s bonded.
 What do you do with the liabilities?
 Hopefully the people engaged in this conversation are thinking about it," said Kganyago.

 Land reform, thrust into the limelight on July 31, is one of the most contentious issues of Cyril Ramaphosa’s presidency, since he announced the ANC would seek to change the constitution to make explicit the conditions under which expropriation of land without compensation can take place.
-That spooked markets, sparking a fall in the rand, amid concern property rights broadly could be compromised.
+That spooked markets, sparking a fall in the rand, amid concern property rights br...

 A subscription helps you enjoy the best of our business content every day along with benefits such as articles from our international business news partners; ProfileData financial data; and digital access to the Sunday Times and Sunday Times Daily.

 Questions or problems?
 Email email@example.com or call 0860 52 52 00.
 Got a subscription voucher?
 Redeem it now

 Would you like to comment on this article?
 Register (it's quick and free) or sign in now.

 Please read our Comment Policy before commenting.